 Some rose facts are more obscure but still fascinate flower aficionados.
 Also, it's interesting to find out the types of flowers that have "rose" in their name but are not roses at all.
 Read on to learn all these neat facts and factoids, including what qualifies you to be a "rosarian" and the origin of the word "rosary."

 01 of 11

-But granted that they are more fiction than fact, what do black roses mean, in terms of flower symbolism?
-Well, multiple meanings exist, so if you'll be ordering any to send someone a symbolic message, you'd better make sure you include other clues, lest your message be misunderstood.
+So, what do black roses mean in terms of flower symbolism?
+You can have multiple meanings for black roses.
+And if you plan to send someone a symbolic message, include other clues, so your message is not misunderstood.

-Below I offer a few of the possible meanings of black roses.
+Below we offer a few of the possible meanings of black roses.
 They can symbolize:

 - Death (actual)

-- Death (metaphorical; for example, the death of one's old self as part of a major life change)
+- Death (metaphorical: for example, the end of something; a significant life change)

 - Evil (as in the dark side of our psyches)

-- They feel that the color is cool, bold and elegant in its minimalism, or
+- The color is cool, bold, and elegant in its minimalism

-- They are admirers of Gothic fashion, etc.
+- They are admirers of Gothic fashion or similar subcultures or lifestyles

 02 of 11